-Lowering inequality is an important goal and it can help to reduce poverty, but it can not be the only way in which the world fights global poverty.
+Lowering inequality is an important goal, and it can help to reduce poverty, but it can not be the only way in which the world fights global poverty.
 The poorest people live in places where average incomes are very low, as we have seen in the chart above.
-I am in favour of lower inequality, but I also believe that anyone who is concerned about global poverty should be in favour of strong economic growth in the economies that are home to the poorest billions in the world.
+I am in favor of lower inequality, but I also believe that anyone who is concerned about global poverty should be in favor of strong economic growth in the economies that are home to the poorest billions in the world.

-For me personally my income is not a major limiting factor on my freedom or well-being and I am not concerned here with the question of whether rich countries today should make it their goal to grow their economies.
+For me personally, my income is not a major limiting factor on my freedom or well-being, and I am not concerned here with whether rich countries today should make it their goal to grow their economies.
 But I am concerned about the very low incomes of the majority of the world and believe that those economies that they are part of need to grow very substantially if there should be a chance that the poorest billions can leave poverty behind in the decades to come.

 One important reason why the people in some places are poor is because they were exploited by colonial powers that did not allow those economies to grow and instead impoverished them.
 The injustice of an extremely unequal world needs to end.
 While some places in the world have left the worst poverty behind, the huge majority of the world still lives in countries where the average income is extremely low.
 To increase average incomes is economic growth.